Categories

 Many businesspeople I’ve met over the years are fond of scouring the New York Times and Amazon nonfiction bestseller lists to find the next great management and leadership book.
 It’s always illuminating to walk into an office and see these perfectly-squared tomes lined up on an executive’s bookcase, perched alongside their children’s photos, both seemingly there to evoke a powerful reminiscence of a moment of self-realization.

-I do not cherish many of these books, and I don’t have a long list to recommend.
+I do not cherish many of these books (“Winning” by Jack Welch, anyone?), and I don’t have a long list to recommend.
 There are just a small handful that I believe are worthwhile.
 If I had to choose one — and only one — to offer any leader, it would have to be Marshall Rosenberg’s groundbreaking book on Nonviolent Communication.

 (For more information on Nonviolent Communication, aka NVC, see https://en.wikipedia.org/wiki/Nonviolent_Communication.)

-This is not a book that I have ever seen on any other executive’s bookshelf (well, without my prompting).
-And I ask myself sometimes: why is that the case?
+This is not a book that I have ever seen on any other executive’s bookshelf (well, at least without a friendly nudge from yours truly).
+I sometimes wonder: why is that the case?
 Well, here’s where our left turn comes in.

 The world of business is all-too-often a macho culture, filled with macho terms.
 Every time I go to a conference, there is always at least one keynote speaker — sometimes a famous sports figure — using words like: